 Resource Friends provide assistance to parents and other Safe Family volunteers through amateur services they can offer such as baby-sitting, transportation and lawn care; professional services they can offer such as physicians, dentists, mental health professionals, barbers and teachers; and physical objects they can donate such as diapers, formula, and gently-used baby equipment and children’s clothing.

 You can play a vital role in Safe Families for Children (Safe Families) by volunteering as a Family Coach to help parents get back on their feet.
-As a Family Coach, you will facilitate the relationship between the Host Family and the Placing Family with compassion and empathy by helping to manage resources and support, expectations, monitor safety, and listening to thoughts and concerns.
+As a Family Coach, you will facilitate the relationship between the Host Family and the Partnering Family with compassion and empathy by helping to manage resources and support, expectations, monitor safety, and listening to thoughts and concerns.